 The hotel is nicely appointed and has an eco-friendly theme running through its over 240 rooms.

-The hotel also caters to families with large rooms and has amenities such as a restaurant on site, gift shop, outdoor amphitheater, swimming pool, post office and WI-FI.
+The hotel also caters to families with large rooms and has amenities such as a restaurant, gift shop, outdoor amphitheater, swimming pool, post office and WI-FI.

 The hotels also offer electric scooters and bicycle rentals which we recommend.
 You can find reviews of the lodge here